H. Sophie Newcomb Memorial College

 Location.
 29° 56.5′ N, 90° 7.324′ W. Marker is in New Orleans, Louisiana, in Orleans Parish.
 Marker is on Newcomb Circle near Newcomb Place, on the right.
 Touch for map.
 Marker is in this post office area: New Orleans LA 70118, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within

 More about this marker.
 Located on the Tulane University Campus, and mounted on the School of Liberal Arts building.

 Credits.
 This page was last revised on February 18, 2018.
-This page originally submitted on February 18, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 76 times since then.
+It was originally submitted on February 18, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 118 times since then and 13 times this year.
 Photos: 1, 2, 3. submitted on February 18, 2018.